 Writeordie.com: I use this site frequently when I sense myself beginning to lag.
 Basically, you set a word goal and a time limit and then the program threatens you whenever you stop for more than a second or so.
 It’s intimidating at first, but your productivity will skyrocket!

-NaNoWriMo: National Novel Writing Month (November, also Camp NaNoWriMo in July and August).
-This website offers great advice year round.
-Browse the forums, check out the offers, and if you successfully participate you can get some sweet deals!
+NaNoWriMo: National Novel Writing Month (November, also Camp NaNoWriMo twice a year).
+This website offers great advice year-round.
+Browse the forums, check out the offers, and if you successfully participate you can get some sweet deals on services!

 Scrivener: This swanky writing software is available for both Macs and PCs, and it’s amazing.
 It uses many of the same features as Yarny, but more with templates and outlining systems easily in place and a way to store summaries of every scene for quick indexing.
 Absolutely worth the price if you like looking at your work from different angles!

 Firstwriter.com: Looking beyond the draft?
 Firstwriter.com has the tools to get you connected with literary agents and put the finishing touches on your books so that you can finally prepare them for publication!
 In addition, you can stay up to date on writing contests and even find publishers for yourself.
 Definitely a good way to make a strong finish and get your book out there however you want

 Dramatica Pro: Dramatica has a ton of helpful tools that can help you sort through issues in your story that you might not have even known you had.
 How do your characters contrast each other?
 Is the tension at your climax just right?
 How focused is your novel?
 This is quickly becoming one of my “must haves” for aspiring novelists, so check it out!

 Scribophile: If you’re wanting a fresh pair of experienced eyes (oxymoron, I know) to look over your draft, this online critiquing group is as good as it gets.
 And the basic account is free.
 You help others with their writing and get help with yours–it’s that simple.